norman/friendly_id/Guide.md

 in a URL can be repetitive and surprisingly tricky, so for this reason it's often better and easier to use {FriendlyId::Slugged slugs}.

+## Performing Finds with FriendlyId

+FriendlyId offers enhanced finders which will search for your record by friendly id, and fall back to the numeric id if necessary.
+This makes it easy to add FriendlyId to an existing application with minimal code modification.

+To search by friendly id, use the `friendly` scope:

+    Restaurant.friendly.find('plaza-diner') #=> works
+    Restaurant.friendly.find(23)            #=> also works
+    Restaurant.find(23)                     #=> still works
+    Restaurant.find('plaza-diner')          #=> will not work

+When implementing FriendlyId in an application, be sure to modify the finders in your controllers to use `friendly` scope.

+### Restoring FriendlyId 4.0-style finders

+Prior to version 5.0, FriendlyId overrode the default finder methods to perform friendly finds all the time.
+This required modifying parts of Rails that did not have a public API and at times caused compatiblity problems.
+In 5.0 we decided to add the friendly finders only to the `friendly` scope.
+However, you can still restore some of the original functionality if you wish.

+Extending the {FriendlyId::Finders} module in an Active Record model will allow you to perform friendly finds at the root level, similar to previous versions of FriendlyId:

+    class Restaurant
+      extend FriendlyId
+      extend FriendlyId::Finders

+      scope :active, -> {where(:active => true)}

+      friendly_id :name, :use => :slugged
+    end

+    Restaurant.friendly.find('plaza-diner') #=> works
+    Restaurant.find('plaza-diner')          #=> now also works

+Note however, that since we're only extending the model and not its relation class, this will not let you perform `find` on scopes; only at the root:

+    Restaurant.active.find('plaza-diner')            #=> does not work
+    Restaurant.active.friendly.find('plaza-diner')   #=> works

 ## Slugged Models